Federated quarterly profit rises

-Federated is cautiously optimistic about its 2007 goals, which depend heavily on converted May stores coming up to Macy's performance levels.
-Hogue described retaining May customers as "probably the most challenging of all the issues we face."
+Federated is cautiously optimistic about meeting its 2007 goals, which depend heavily on converted May stores coming up to Macy’s performance levels.
+Hogue acknowledged that former May associates are still getting accustomed to Macy’s systems.
+She also described retaining May customers as “probably the most challenging of all the issues we face.”

-The rollout of the exclusive Martha Stewart Collection this fall will increase the home department's penetration, putting Macy's into product categories such as outdoor entertainment and holiday-specific food preparation.
+The fall rollout of the exclusive Martha Stewart home collection this fall will increase the home department’s penetration as it will put Macy’s into some new product categories such as outdoor entertainment and holiday-specific food preparation.